software-engineering-project-org/vscode-plugin-automotive-app-deployment/.github/PULL_REQUEST_TEMPLATE.md

 Check item, if activities have been performed as part of this PR or delete, if not relevant.
 -->

-* [ ] Vehicle App can be started with dapr run and is connecting to vehicle data broker
-* [ ] Vehicle App can process MQTT messages and call the seat service
+* [ ] Extension was build and testes in the VSCode extension mode
-* [ ] Vehicle App can be deployed to local K3D and is running
+* [ ] Additional packages in package.json are documented and tested
 * [ ] Created/updated tests, if necessary.
 Code Coverage percentage on new code shall be >= 70%.
-* [ ] Extended the documentation in Velocitas repo
 * [ ] Extended the documentation in README.md

-* [ ] Devcontainer can be opened successfully
-* [ ] Devcontainer can be opened successfully behind a corporate proxy
-* [ ] Devcontainer can be re-built successfully
+* [ ] CI workflow is passing
 * [ ] Release workflow is passing